quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 ```

 ### Buttons
-While QBtn still allows to specify icon and label as children nodes, it is now recommended that you use the "icon" and "label" props instead:
+While QBtn still allows you to specify icon and label as children nodes, it is now recommended that you use the "icon" and "label" props instead:

 ```html
 <q-btn icon="map" label="See map" />